sujitmohanty/sujitmohanty/README.md

 Predominantly, I am experienced with React.js and also have some working experience with the MERN stack.
 <br/>

-I try my best to stay abreast with the blazingly fast evolution of the front-end development landscape.
+I strive to stay abreast with the blazingly fast evolution of the front-end development landscape.
 <br/>

 -  I feel enthused participating in discussions encompassing front-end and back-end web development.